Terms of Service — Clinics

 2.1 The Platform is a secure, cloud-hosted SaaS system enabling clinics to:

-• create, send, and manage patient referrals;
+• receive, import, and manage patient referrals;

 • exchange Health Information securely;